diku-dk/futhark-sc20/README.md

 * The [benchmarks](benchmarks/) directory contains the benchmark programs used for Section IV in the paper.

+The artifact is designed as a bunch of Makefiles calling other scripts.
+Generally, these Makefiles will produce data files with runtime results, and re-running `make` will not re-run the benchmarks, but only re-report the last results.
+Use `make -B` (or `make clean`) to actually perform a re-run.

 ## Paper environment

 We have run the experiments in the paper on a server-class computer